 Join us in the land of the midnight sun for the second year of AKtive's Backyard Ultra!

 The race will be held at Government Peak Recreation Area, the backyard of Alaska’s favorite mountain playground, Hatcher Pass.
 The course is a 4.167 mile (6706 meter) loop through single track and ski trails with moderate elevation gains/losses (300-400ft per loop, depending on your gps).
-Complete as many loops as you can within each hour to be the official finisher and try to earn your At-Large spot at Big's Backyard in Tennessee in 2023.
+Complete as many loops as you can to be the official finisher and earn your entry to the Silver ticket race The Banana Slug Backyard.

 AKtive's Backyard will follow all standard Backyard Ultra rules and regulations.
 Racers will receive complete instruction and rules in the race handbook after registering.
 Day and night loops will be the same.
 While we brag about our midnight sun, it can still get a bit dark in the wee hours of the morning so headlamps are recommended between the hours of 11-4am.